BashirSidi/nodejs-ecommerce/README.md

 And I will probably want to make sure that not everybody come to the site apart from the administrator or site owner through authentication.
 And there will be a signup page for administrator where I will take email, password and password confirmation, if user or admin log out, I need to make they also have the ability to sign back in the future as well, and only administrators are required to log into the web site, a end user or like customer can browse all the different items and have a shopping cart without logging in at all, so I only have two types of users, normal users and an administrator.

 And I will make it in such a way an administrators can see the administration pages as well as where they can manage the list of all the different product.

+# how to run:

+- Go into the root directory of the application and run " npm install "
+- then, run " npm run dev " and open localhost 3000 on your browser tap.